mebusy/notes/dev_notes/note_18.06_2.md

 **Inner product** of complex vector:  y̅ᵀx.

 ### Complex Matrices

 Symmetric Aᵀ=A  is no good if A is complex.

 right version:  A̅ᵀ=A.   The diagonal should be real, and the other entries should be conjugate.
-Hermitian matrix :
+Hermitian matrix :  Aᴴ=A

 ```octave
 A =